OregonDGT/ORDataSharingProcessSteps/0_understand.md

 ---
 layout: page
 title: 1.
 Define
-permalink: /define/
+permalink: /understand/
 ---
-## Play 01.
-Define: goals & objectives
+## Step/Phase 01.
+Understand

 This play is focused on helping Departments facilitate a high-level conversation on some of the most pressing issues facing the Department and what data solutions might be available to address the issue or problem.